Collections Frequently Asked Questions

 What are my books, photos, etc., worth?
 How can I care for my personal collections?

-The Park staff can not provide this information to individuals; please see Conservation/Preservation Information for the General Public at the Conservation Online website for links to resources and information.
+The Park staff can not provide this information on value nor provide such advice about personal collections; please see Conservation/Preservation Information for the General Public at the Conservation Online website for links to resources and information.